davidavdav/GaussianMixtures.jl/gmm/README.md

  - The gaussian index
  - The data point
  - The feature dimension

-Often data is stores in 2D arrays, and computations can be done efficiently in matrix multiplications.
-For this it is nice to have the data in standard row,column order however, we can't have these consistently over all three indexes.
+Often data is stored in 2D slices, and computations can be done efficiently as matrix multiplications.
+For this it is nice to have the data in standard row,column order however, we can't have these consistently over all three indices.

-My approach is do have:
+My approach is to have:
  - The data index (`i`) always be a row-index
  - The feature dimenssion index (`k`) always to be a column index
  - The Gaussian index (`j`) to be mixed, depending on how it is used